What is a Roth IRA?

 Actively manage your investments

-Continue contributing according to your retirement savings plan each year.
-You should also pay attention to your investments and actively manage them.
-Even if a broker-dealer handles the day-to-day for you, it can be in your best interest to actively review your funds.
-Consider using free financial tools like the Empower Personal DashboardTM to check on balances and performance on an ongoing basis.
+Continue contributing according to your retirement savings plan each year and pay attention to your investments.
+Even if an investment professional handles the day-to-day for you, it can be in your best interest to actively review your funds.
+Tools like the Empower Personal DashboardTM can be helpful to check on balances and performance on an ongoing basis.

 Benefits of a Roth IRA